2016 Notre Dame Fighting Irish football team

 The 2016 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 2016 NCAA Division I FBS football season.
 The team was coached by Brian Kelly and played its home games at Notre Dame Stadium in South Bend, Indiana.
 They competed as an independent.
 They finished the season 4–8, Notre Dame's worst record since 2007.
 Despite the disappointing season, athletic director Jack Swarbrick found the 2016 Irish to be a remarkable bunch, citing the team's "enthusiasm" and "willingness to practice".

 Before the season

-Previous season

-The 2015 Notre Dame Fighting Irish football team finished the regular season with a 10–2 record.
-They lost to the Ohio State Buckeyes 44–28 in the Fiesta Bowl.

-2016 NFL draft
+2016 NFL Daft

-The following former Notre Dame players were selected in the 2016 NFL Draft:
+The following former Notre Dame players were selected in the 2016 NFL draft:

 Transfers out / departures

 Notre Dame lost FS Max Redfield and CB Devin Butler in the offseason for violating team policies.

 Coaching changes

 Brian VanGorder was relieved of his duties as defensive coordinator.
 Defensive Analyst Greg Hudson took over as the Irish's Defensive Coordinator.
 Kelly said, "I have the utmost respect for Brian as both a person and football coach, but our defense simply isn't where it should be and I believe this change is necessary for the best interest of our program and our student-athletes.